Reporting of Accidents and Incidents Policy

 - co-operating fully with any accident or incident investigation

-- conducting an investigation of all accidents or incidents within their areas of responsibility assessed by the Health and Safety Manager as having a high, very high or extreme risk outcome in liaison with the Health and Safety Coordinator and Health and Safety Representatives; accidents or incidents with a low risk outcome may also may also be investigated
+- conducting an investigation of all accidents or incidents within their areas of responsibility assessed by the Health, Safety and Wellness Manager as having a high, very high or extreme risk outcome in liaison with the Health and Safety Coordinator and Health and Safety Representatives; accidents or incidents with a low risk outcome may also may also be investigated

 - taking appropriate corrective or preventative action in response to any outcomes or recommendations following an investigation into any accident or incident.